The ideal-valued index of fibrations with total space a $G_{2}$ flag manifold: Introduction.

 An example of this kind of constructions appears in \cite{basu2020cohomology}.
-The total space $\calS_{\gamma^{\perp}}^n$ considers now collections of unitary vectors inside $4$-dimensional subspaces of $\IR^8$, which we will call \emph{(non) complex-coassociative subspaces}.
-The specific details about the construction of $\calS_{\gamma^{\perp}}^n$, as well as some topological properties of the bundle $\zeta_n$, are discussed further in section \ref{subsec: FadellHusseini pullback}.
+The total space $\calS_{\gamma}^n$ considers now collections of unit vectors inside $4$-dimensional subspaces of $\IR^7$, which are exactly the orthogonal complement of spaces which we usually called \emph{associative subspaces}.
+The specific details about the construction of $\calS_{\gamma}^n$, as well as some topological properties of the bundle $\zeta_n$, are discussed further in section \ref{subsec: FadellHusseini pullback}.
 We will prove then the following results: